tylerbeck/generator-power/README.md

 ###dependencies
 `grunt-bower-map` is used to pick and place external dependency assets installed via bower.
-There are seven asset types that have been predefined for specifying options including js, less, sass, fonts, and images.
-Files can be copied, renamed and even modified.
+There are five asset types that have been predefined for specifying options: js, less, sass, fonts, and images.
+Files can be copied, renamed and even modified using the following configuration options.

 ```
         "dependencies": {
+        	"path": "vendor"
             "shim": {},
             "map": {},
             "extensions": {},